BONES and STONES

 based in Vienna and Berlin, is a choreographer, artist and artistic director of the transdisciplinary constellation theatercombinat.
 Her works negotiate forms of violence, history and concrete utopia.
 Bosse thinks of her space-consuming choreographies, which weave together myths, rituals and texts with bodies, objects, sounds and, sometimes, choirs, as ‘art of a temporary community’ – including non-human beings.
 She develops site-specific performances, installations and interventions in and outside of Europe, in museums, architectural settings, theatres, landscapes and urban spaces.
 Her latest pieces include ORACLE and SACRIFICE in the woods as part of the four-year project ORGAN/ismus – poetik der relationen and commune 1–73, featuring 73 fragments about the Paris Commune.

-Concept, choreography, stage Claudia Bosse Sound Günther Auer Performance, choreography Marcela San Pedro, Carla Rihl, Anna Biczok, Anita Kaya, Myrthe Bokelmann, Christa Zuna-Kratky Costume Julia Zastava Light Paul Grilj Assistance Larry Mey Outside eye Astrid Kaminski Advisors Mathias Harzhauser, Gerlinde Gruber, Barbara Imhof Communication Michael Walk Production Dagmar Tröstler – A theatercombinat production.
+Concept, choreography, stage Claudia Bosse Live sound Günther Auer Performance, choreography Anna Biczók, Myrthe Bokelmann, Anita Kaya, Carla Rihl, Marcela San Pedro, Christa Zuna-Kratky Light Paul Grilj Assistance Larry Mey Outside eye Astrid Kaminski, Julia Zastava Advisors Mathias Harzhauser, Gerlinde Gruber, Barbara Imhof (in the creation of the biospheres) Assistants Ines Kaiser, Florian Berger Communication Michael Walk Production management Dagmar Tröstler – A theatercombinat production.
 Co-produced by Tanzquartier Wien.
 In cooperation with the Natural History Museum (NHM) Vienna.
 Supported by the Municipal Department of Cultural Affairs, Vienna, and the Austrian Federal Ministry for Arts, Culture, the Civil Service and Sport.
 Research residency at Studio Plesungan, Surakarta, Indonesia.
-With thanks to the NHM for the loans.
+Thanks to the NHM for the loans and the liquifer systems group, Peter Stamer and Krassimira Kruschkova.